 Though advocates claim the outdated and scientifically inaccurate nature of Ohio’s marijuana DUI limit should be enough to prompt the development of new standards and ways of testing, it remains unclear as to whether lawmakers actually will.
 In the meantime, medical marijuana patients should be aware of the risks they face when it comes to potential investigations and arrests involving marijuana DUI – as well as the need to challenge accusations based on inaccurate science.

-The Koffel Law Firm is one of only four firms in the state of Ohio ranked among the “Tier 1 Best Law Firms” by US News for OVI / DUI defense.
+Koffel Brininger Nesbitt is one of only four firms in the state of Ohio ranked among the “Tier 1 Best Law Firms” by US News for OVI / DUI defense.
 Over the years, our award-winning attorneys have seen the evolution of marijuana laws, research, and their implications in criminal law matters involving driving under the influence.
-Though difficulties remain when it comes to adopting better legislation, motorists facing marijuana DUI charges should know they don’t have to plead guilty simply because the law is inaccurate – defendants have the right to challenge the government’s case against them, and the right to work with proven lawyers like those at The Koffel Law Firm when doing so.
+Though difficulties remain when it comes to adopting better legislation, motorists facing marijuana DUI charges should know they don’t have to plead guilty simply because the law is inaccurate – defendants have the right to challenge the government’s case against them, and the right to work with proven lawyers like those at Koffel Brininger Nesbitt when doing so.

 If you have a marijuana DUI case or any other OVI / DUI or criminal matter in Columbus or the surrounding areas of Ohio, call (614) 675-4845 or contact us for a free case evaluation.